naughtyduk/particlesGL/README.md

 **BETA Release**

 > [!NOTE]
 > `particlesGL` has been built for and tested on modern browsers with WebGL support.
 It optimises performance automatically through a shared renderer and viewport culling.
-Please notify us of any issues whilst the library is in BETA.
+Please notify us of any issues whilst the library is in **BETA**.

 `particlesGL` transforms any DOM element into beautiful, interactive particle systems with mouse displacement effects, rendered in high-performance WebGL.